 It was decided to blend the serious and the social, deep thinking and frivolous fellowship, the practical and the theoretical in a contrasting series of events.
 Last autumn, at a Saturday morning breakfast, we heard a lay priest/consultant engineer talk about his faith and the demands of his job which often threw up practical and ethical tensions.
 At a second breakfast we learned of the seriously good work the charity, “The Clink,” is doing in training guests of her Majesty’s Prisons to become chef’s ready for the outside world.
 In between times we retained the spiritual theme with an evening visit to the Hog’s Back Brewery.

-Due to "Lock-down" many of our plans are postponed until next year, however as and when we can arrange events we will keep you informed on this section of the website.
+Due to "Lock-down" many of our plans are postponed until later this year, however as and when we can arrange events we will keep you informed on this section of the website.

-And coming in 2021 post-covid (hopefully): we will breakfast with a retired JP, a Christian, who will tell us of the challenges of dispensing justice; we will have an evening out on the Watercress Line’ s real Ale Train; and we are planning to take lunch prepared by the Clink’s trainees inside HMP High Down.
+Coming this year we hope to arrange a breakfast with a retired JP, a Christian, who will tell us of the challenges of dispensing justice; we will aim to have an evening out on the Watercress Line’ s real Ale Train; and we are planning to take lunch prepared by the Clink’s trainees inside HMP High Down.
 We are also hoping to invite representatives of other religions to share over breakfast the similarities and differences between us.

 If you wish to know more of the Men’s fellowship contact Robert Avis (email@example.com) or Richard Burtonwood (firstname.lastname@example.org) who will be happy to share thoughts with you.